 Does Bupropion Cause Weight Loss?

-Patients are often curious about whether bupropion causes weight loss, and the drug actually has been studied to that effect even though it's only FDA-approved for depression.
+Patients are often curious about whether bupropion causes weight loss, and the drug actually has been studied to that effect, though it's only FDA-approved for adult depression, seasonal affective disorder, and smoking cessation.

 A 2002 clinical trial found that the standard release (SR) form of bupropion did cause weight loss in obese patients.
 Trial participants using bupropion lost 4.6% of their baseline weight over 12 weeks.
 This is a significant amount of weight loss, and equates to weight loss of 11.5 pounds for someone who started the trial at 250 pounds.